Why Am I Waking Up at Night While My Partner Keeps Sleeping?|

 - Dim the lights.
 Dim, warm-toned lights can help you transition from daytime to sleepy time in a natural, relaxing way.

 - Adjust the temperature.
 Many sleep experts suggest a nighttime temperature in the 60s so that you don’t overheat.
+A bedroom fan is a popular option.

 - Adjust your mattress.
 Your partner might be sleeping soundly while you toss and turn, because the mattress is comfortable for them but not quite right for you.
 Choose an adjustable mattress designed for couples, like the memory foam isense Refresh mattress.

 - Invest in quality linens.
 At the end of the day, comfort is key.
 This is a good splurge item.
+If you suffer from restless legs syndrome, for example, then you can experience quite a lot of discomfort and pain in the muscles in your legs.
+Comfort is an important factor in dealing with such a condition.

 5. If You’ve Consumed Alcohol Too Close to Bedtime…